City of Regina Homepage

 In 2013, the City introduced Design Regina, its Official Community Plan to manage the city’s growth to 300,000 people and set the stage for its longer-term development.
 Design Regina contains a comprehensive policy framework that guides the physical, environmental, economic, social and cultural development of the city.

-• Design Regina: The Official Community Plan
+• Design Regina Part A: The Official Community Plan (32 MB)

-• Design Regina: Secondary Plans
+• Design Regina Part B: Secondary Plans (Approved Neighbourhood Plans)

 Community Priorities